open-way-learning/owl-handbook/Operations-Finance/productive_playbook.md

 * Start every planned project, activity, and client-facing service scope with the OWL Service Estimator, then mirror the approved estimate in Productive.
 * Use the right budget pattern for the work (time & materials, lump sum/installments, grant/pass-through, or multi-funder) so that time, expenses, and reporting line up cleanly to how we actually deliver the work.
 * Align Productive budgets with the Estimator, QuickBooks, and grant requirements, in coordination with the DFO.

+**Important: Staffing and budgets go together!**
+Decisions about whether work is staffed by OWL employees or by contractors/Fellows are made first using the OWL Contractor Manual, including Appendix D: OWL Contractor Staffing Decision Tree.
+The Productive budget then reflects that staffing pattern (for example, which parts of the work are internal staff services vs contractor support) rather than using the budget to work around contractor boundaries or IRS rules.

 #### **2.4.2 What Gets a Budget (and Why)**